oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Combining OAuth and OpenID Connect {#pattern-bff-oidc}

 The OAuth flow used by this application architecture can be combined with OpenID Connect by including the necessary OpenID Connect scopes in the authorization request (C).
-In that case, the BFF will receive an ID Token in step F. The BFF can associate the information from the ID Token with the user's session and provide it to the JavaScript application in step B or I.
+In that case, the BFF will receive an ID Token in step F. The BFF can associate the information from the ID Token with the user's session and provide it to the application in step B or I.

 When needed, the BFF can use the access token associated with the user's session to make requests to the UserInfo endpoint.

 #### Practical Deployment Strategies

-Serving the static JavaScript code is a separate responsibility from handling OAuth tokens and proxying requests.
+Serving the static JavaScript code is a separate responsibility from handling OAuth tokens and forwarding requests.
 In the diagram presented above, the BFF and static web host are shown as two separate entities.
 In real-world deployments, these components can be deployed as a single service (i.e., the BFF serving the static JS code), as two separate services (i.e., a CDN and a BFF), or as two components in a single service (i.e., static hosting and serverless functions on a cloud platform).

 Note that it is possible to further customize this architecture to tailor to specific scenarios.
 For example, an application relying on both internal and external resource servers can choose to host the internal resource server alongside the BFF.
 In that scenario, requests to the internal resource server are handled directly at the BFF, without the need to forward requests over the network.
 Authorization from the point of view of the resource server does not change, as the user's session is internally translated to the access token and its claims.